Aperezortega/idealista/README.md

 - **Scraping Functionality**: Extracts information such as title, price, image URL, features, and location from the Idealista listings.
 - **Flask API**: Provides an endpoint to perform scraping operations via HTTP requests.
 - **Database Integration**: (Commented out in this version) Option to save or update scraped data in a database using SQLAlchemy.
+- **PDF Upload and Extraction**: Allows users to upload a "nota simple" in PDF format to extract property characteristics and automatically search for similar listings on Idealista.

 ## How It Works